The 2 main classifications of lung cancer are small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).

 Please consult our oncologists about the use of such targeted agents that have enabled lung cancer to be treated in a personalized way.

 Immunotherapy is designed to boost your body's natural defences to fight the cancer.
 The PD-1 pathway is critical in the immune system’s ability to control cancer growth.
 PD-1 and PD-L1 antibodies block this pathway and can stop the growth of NSCLC.
-The FDA has approved two immunotherapy drugs for use in metastatic NSCLC.
+The FDA has approved two immunotherapy drugs for use in metastatic non small cell lung cancer (NSCLC).

 In general, stage I and II NSCLC are treated with surgery.
 Some patients with large tumors or signs that the tumor has spread to the lymph nodes may benefit from chemotherapy.
 Chemotherapy may be given before surgery (neo-adjuvant chemotherapy) or after surgery (adjuvant chemotherapy) to reduce the chance the cancer will return.